We individually evaluate all products and services we recommend. If you click on links on our website, we may earn a commission.

 Kinghardcase 350 Round Bullet Locking Storage Case

-The Kinghardcase features a dual-layer foam design capable of accommodating up to 350 rounds of ammunition.
+The Kinghardcase has a dual-layer foam to hold up to 350 rounds of ammunition.
 The upper layer includes practical handles for easy removal.
-Constructed from high-strength ABS and enhanced EVA materials, it offers waterproof protection up to 1 meter and is designed to be shockproof, impact-resistant, and safeguard against collisions and scratches.
+Constructed from high-strength ABS and enhanced EVA materials, it offers waterproof protection up to 1 meter.
+It is also shockproof and impact-resistant, and its outer shell will help to decrease scratches.

 Dimensions: External: 11.5 inch x 9.5 inch x 4.5 inch.